spring-labs/interface21-exam-cockpit/README.md

 ## Functional Description
 An user interface with corresponding backend services to manage, execute and evaluate electronic exams.

-The Business Object Model looks like follows
+The Business Object Model (BOM) looks like follows

 ![Domain model][dModel]